haacked/haacked.com/_posts/2020/2020-09-28-azure-swap-with-warmup-aspnetcore.md

 }
 ```

-`MapWhen` takes two parameters.
+`UseWhen` takes two parameters.
 The first is the condition.
 In this case, when the request is NOT a status check request.
 The second is the code to call when that condition is true, in this case it registers the HTTPS redirect middleware.

 In effect, this code forks my app pipeline into two paths.
 For requests to `/statuscheck` HTTP requests are allowed.
 For all other requests, we continue to redirect HTTP to HTTPS.